pragsmike/PromptCritical/docs/RISKS.md

 **Risk**: The initial meta-prompts used by the `vary` command may have inherent biases that constrain the evolutionary search space and prevent novel solutions from emerging.

 **Mitigation**:
-- Start with multiple, diverse meta-prompts (e.g., "improve," "rephrase," "make more concise," "add examples").
+- **(Partially Mitigated)** The introduction of the `:crossover` mutation strategy provides an alternative evolutionary pathway that is not dependent on a single meta-prompt's phrasing.
+It combines existing high-performing prompts to generate novel solutions through a different mechanism.
-- Plan for meta-prompt evolution in later project versions (i.e., evolve the evolvers).
+- The system still supports multiple, diverse meta-prompts (e.g., "improve," "rephrase," "make more concise").
-- Track which meta-prompts produce the most successful offspring to guide future development.
+- Future versions may still explore meta-prompt evolution (i.e., evolve the evolvers).

 ## 7. **Scalability Bottlenecks**
 **Risk**: The file-based prompt store and symlink system may not scale efficiently to thousands of prompts and generations.